I received a copy of Courtney LeBlanc’s All in the Family for review purposes. As always, this review reflects only my honest thoughts on the book.

 Courtney LeBlanc’s second chapbook, All in the Family, is a collection of poems that delves into the nuances of relationships within families: good, bad, and truly ugly.

-Since I first got my hands on a copy of All in the Family until this moment, as I’m writing this review, I’ve read it four times.
+Since getting my hands on a copy of All in the Family, I’ve read it four times.
 Frankly, this chapbook is just that good.

 About the Author